The results

 Starmer: "furioso" per assenza comunicazione su Mandelson

-British Labour Prime Minister Keir Starmer acknowledged as "very tough" the defeat suffered by his party in the local elections, which became clear from the first partial count of the results and with the count still ongoing.
+British Labour Prime Minister Keir Starmer acknowledged as "very tough" the defeat suffered by his party in the local elections, which became clear from the first partial counting of the results and with the ballot still in progress.
 A result that 'hurts', he said, praising the commitment of Labour's militants and taking 'responsibility' for the defeat upon himself, without 'looking for scapegoats'.
 This defeat,' he added, 'does not weaken my determination to deliver the change promised' by the government.

 Copyright reserved ©